Diophantine Geometry over Groups IX: Envelopes and Imaginaries

-\vglue 1pc \proclaim{Proposition 3.3} The Duo limit groups, $Tduo_1,\ldots,Tduo_m$, that form a duo envelope of $E(p,q)$, and the rigid and solid limit groups, $Ipr_1,\ldots,Ipr_w$, have the following properties: \roster \item"{(1)}" With each of the Duo limit groups $Tduo_i$, there is an associated homomorphism from an associated graded completion, $G_{j(i)}$, which is one of the graded completions that form the Diophantine envelope of $E(p,q)$.
+\vglue 1pc \proclaim{Proposition 3.3} The Duo limit groups, $Tduo_1,\ldots,Tduo_m$, and the rigid and solid limit groups, $Ipr_1,\ldots,Ipr_w$, have the following properties: \roster \item"{(1)}" With each of the Duo limit groups $Tduo_i$ there is an associated homomorphism from an associated graded completion, $G_{j(i)}$, which is one of the graded completions that form the Diophantine envelope of $E(p,q)$.
 Furthermore, the graded completion $G_{j(i)}$ has the same structure as one of the two graded completions that are associated with $Tduo_i$.
 In fact, the corresponding graded completion in $Tduo_i$ is a graded closure of $G_{j(i)}$, and $G_{j(i)}$ is mapped into this closure preserving the level structure.

-\item"{(2)}" With each Duo limit group $Tduo_i$, there is an associated homomorphism from one of the limit groups, $Ipr_1,\ldots,Ipr_w$, into $Tduo_i$ that does not factor through a free product in which $<p>$ is contained in one factor and $<q>$ is contained in the second factor.
+\item"{(2)}" With each Duo limit group $Tduo_i$, there is an associated homomorphism from one of the limit groups, $Ipr_1,\ldots,Ipr_w$, into $Tduo_i$ that does not factor through a non-trivial free product in which $<p>$ is contained in one factor and $<q>$ is contained in the second factor.
 We denote the image of this limit group in $Tduo_i$, $<f,p,q>$.

 \item"{(3)}" $Tduo_i$, being a Duo limit group, admits the amalgamated product: $Tduo_i=<d_1^i,p>*_{<d_0^i,e_1^i>} \, <d_0^i,e_1^i,e_2^i>*_{<d_0^i,e_2^i>} \, <d_2^i,q>$.
 If both subgroups $<p>$ and $<q>$ are non-trivial in $<f,p,q>$, then the subgroup $<f,p,q>$ intersects non-trivially some conjugates of the distinguished vertex group in $Tduo_i$, $<d_0^i,e_1^i,e_2^i>$. \endroster \endproclaim